 If you love pumpkin, you HAVE to try this easy pumpkin bread recipe!
 Moist, warmly spiced, and filled with pumpkin flavor, it's the perfect fall treat.

-- Almond milk – Or whatever type of milk you keep on hand.
-Regular milk and my homemade oat milk are both great choices.
+- Milk – Use whatever kind you keep on hand.
+Regular milk, almond milk, and oat milk are all great choices.

 - Baking powder, baking soda, and eggs – They help the loaf puff up as it bakes.